BaselAbujamous/clust/README.md

 * `sudo apt-get install python-matplotlib`

-Then install *Clust* by:
+Then install *clust* by:

 * `sudo -H pip install clust`

-Then you can run *Clust* straightforwardly from any place:
+Then you can run *clust* straightforwardly from any place:

 * `clust ...`

 ### If you do not have privileges to install

-This works if the Python packages that *Clust* requires are already installed (listed above).
+This works if the Python packages that *clust* requires are already installed (listed above).

 Download the latest release file (clust-*.*.*.tar.gz) file from the [release tab](https://github.com/BaselAbujamous/clust/releases)